 A major driving force to implement an automated capital expenditure solution is to slash risk of manual error.
-Way too often, mistakes can happen whereby requests and approvals are routed in the wrong direction.
+Way too often, mistakes can happen whereby requests and budget approvals are routed in the wrong direction.
 Because of this, requests can regularly go unanswered.
-As a result, delays and bottlenecks occur in the processes.
+As a result, delays and bottlenecks occur in capital expenditure processes.

 Additionally, many projects can easily get lost.
-So, new projects can be opened whereby teams are unaware or have forgotten to close ‘lost’ projects.
+So, new projects open while teams are unaware or forgot to close ‘lost’ projects.
 Before you know it, the previous requests are completely hidden.
 On the other hand, fixed assets are critical for businesses to operate.
 As an example, not completing approvals for integral components of a critical production line is dangerous for business.
 Simply because, it can cause defects and errors in production and operations.

 Automated workflow assists in providing accurate and realistic financial forecasts